 Method 3: Shopify Plus Checkout Extensibility

 Stores on Shopify Plus can build a native deposit field directly into checkout using checkout extensibility (the modern replacement for checkout.liquid customization).
-This is the most flexible option - fully integrated, no app dependencies, full control over UI - but it requires development work.
+This is the most flexible option: fully integrated, no app dependencies, full control over UI.
+It does require development work, though.

 Typical Plus deposit implementations: